-Prayer is the foundation of the entire Walking with Moms initiative.
-At the completion of this yearlong process, we encourage you to find ways to pray together as a parish community during your celebration.
+Prayer is the foundation of the entire Year of Service.
+At the close of this year, we encourage you to find ways to pray together as a parish community during your celebration.
 We should make it a priority to thank God for all the progress that the parish has made, ask His blessings on all the efforts to come, and continue to pray for pregnant and parenting mothers facing difficulties.
 Consider different ways that you can include prayer in your celebration.
 In addition to opening and closing with prayer, perhaps you want to include a Rosary or guided meditation.
 Or, maybe you would like to precede your event with Mass, a Holy Hour, or even a Eucharistic Procession.
 Think about what is best suited to your specific celebration.